vielmetti/menu-planner/README.md

 # menu-planner

-some notes on menu planning, and maybe some code
+some notes on menu planning, and maybe some code;
+look in the "dice" directory for the code.

 the weekly routine is to plan a menu for next week. this is a constraint based scheduling problem,